 This book list has been brewing in my mind for a long while now.
-If you are anything like me, when you have questions about a particular subject, you reach for a good book. for your convenience, this post contains affiliate links
+If you are anything like me, when you have questions about a particular subject, you reach for a good book.
+This is how I created this collection of the best puberty books for girls and our other collection of the best puberty books for boys. for your convenience, this post contains affiliate links

 The Best Puberty Books for Girls